By Vexen Crabtree 2006 Jul 11

 The author of the Gospel of Luke wrote that Jesus said that 'a tree is known by its fruit' (Luke 6:43-44): "Good trees do not produce rotten fruit, and rotten trees do not produce good fruit".
 The Old Testament God, who says that he "creates evil" (Amos.
 3:6, Isaiah 45:7), cannot therefore be a 'good tree', but must be a rotten one.
 Luke 12:5 warns us to fear God above anything else in life.
 An ancient form of Christianity was preached by Marcion, who realized that the God of the Old Testament must be Evil.
 As Marcion believed that the Good News of the New Testament was the plan of salvation from a good God, he believed that through Jesus the evil god the Old Testament had been defeated.

-It is clear that violence has a divine Biblical endorsement.
-But for what ends?
+Some think that the New Testament is nicer than the OT.
+They are correct; it was written in much more enlightened times.
+But the NT still endorses violence and murder.
+Jesus himself declared "think not that I am come to send peace on earth: I came not to send peace, but a sword" (Matthew 10:34).
+But for what ends is this violence to be executed?
 Luke 14:23 says "Compel people to come in!" for the purpose of "filling" the Church.
-Jesus himself declared "think not that I am come to send peace on earth: I came not to send peace, but a sword" (Matthew 10:34).
-And henceforth, Christian history contains many unfortunate chapters where Christian groups anathematized one another as heretics, and proceded to burn, torture and murder those who disagreed.
-Victims have been anyone who disagreed even on confusing technical points of Christian doctrine, members of other religions such as Muslims and Jews, and it seems, many other innocent victims ranging from outcasts who were accused of witchcraft ("Thou shalt not suffer a witch to live" - Exodus 22:18), homosexuals and finally, a small number who have genuinely plotted against the Church.
+And henceforth, Christian history contains many unfortunate chapters where Christian groups anathematized one another as heretics, and proceeded to burn, torture and murder those who disagreed.
+Victims have been anyone who disagreed even on confusing technical points of Christian doctrine, members of other religions such as Muslims and Jews, "witches", homosexuals, and finally, a small number who have genuinely plotted against the Church.

 Such attitudes are not merely disasters found in history.
 Even in the twentieth century, Pope Leo XII argued for violence and murder, based on religion: